sanmusen214/BAAH/docs/README_en.md

 1. Set the emulator resolution to 1280*720 pixels, 240 DPI.
 2. Enable adb debugging in the emulator settings.
-3. In the settings of the Global/Japanese version of BA, pull all options in the drawing section of the screen-related settings to the far right (except FPS and rendering acceleration mode).
+3. In the settings of the Global/Japanese version of BA, pull all options in the graphic settings to the right side, which means low render level (except FPS and rendering acceleration mode).
 4. In BA's café, pull the camera to the highest, and it's best to stack all the furniture on the far right of the screen

 ## How to Use